GDPR and TUNE

 What it is and what it means for you

-On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) will go into effect.
+On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) went into its enforcement phase.
 As your trusted data processing partner, we’re committed to helping our clients on their GDPR compliance journey.

 What Is GDPR?
 How Does It Affect TUNE Clients?